neumino/neumino.github.io/movies.md

-### Zombieland: Double Tap
+### The Lighthouse
-*Released on 2019-10-18, vote average 7.4*
+*Released on 2019-10-18, vote average 8.5*

-The group will face a new zombie threat as a new breed of zombie has developed.
-This new super-zombie type is faster, bigger, and stronger than the previous strain of zombies and harder to kill.
-These super-zombies have started grouping up into a horde going from city to city leaving a path of destruction behind them.
+The hypnotic and hallucinatory tale of two lighthouse keepers on a remote and mysterious New England island in the 1890s.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ZlW9yhUKlkQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Hyag7lR8CPA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Street Flow
+*Released on 2019-10-12, vote average 7.3*

+Noumouké, from the suburb of Paris, is about to decide which brother&#39;s foot steps to follow - the lawyer student Soulaymaan or the gangster Demba.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/Ui9woY0lHKA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>